sido-meet/D-Schema/README.md

 Contributions are welcome!
 If you would like to help, please feel free to submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-To add a new schema generator, you can create a new method within the `SchemaGenerator` class in `d_schema/schema_generator.py` and expose it via the command-line interface in `d_schema/main.py`.
-The generator should only rely on the `DatabaseSchema` object passed to its constructor.
+To add a new schema generator, simply create a new subdirectory in `d_schema/generators/`.
+The directory name will be used as the `--schema-type` argument (e.g., `new_format` for `d_schema/generators/new_format/`).
+Inside this new directory, create a `generator.py` file containing a class that inherits from `BaseGenerator` and implements the required methods.
+The `main.py` script will automatically discover and integrate your new plugin.

 ## License